Why does the New Year begin on January 1?

 So where does the New Year’s Day concept come from?

-Our modern celebration of New Year’s Day stems from an ancient Roman custom, the feast of the Roman god Janus – god of doorways and beginnings.
-The name for the month of January also comes from Janus, who was depicted as having two faces.
-One face of Janus looked back into the past, and the other peered forward to the future.
+It stems from an ancient Roman custom, the feast of the Roman god Janus.
+He was the god of beginnings, gates, transitions, time, duality, doorways, passages, frames, and endings.
+This is also where the name for the month of January comes from, since Janus was depicted as having two opposite faces.
+One face looked back into the past, and the other peered forward to the future.

-In the past, some New Year’s celebrations took place at an equinox, a day when the sun is above Earth’s equator, and night and day are equal in length.
+In the past, some New Year’s celebrations took place at an equinox, a day when the sun is above Earth’s equator and night and day are equal in length.
 In many cultures, the March or vernal equinox marks a time of transition and new beginnings, and so cultural celebrations of a new year were natural for that equinox.

 The Greeks celebrated the new year on the winter solstice, the shortest day of the year.